Best approximation of functions by log-polynomials: Introduction

-However, even this case is not solved with uniqueness using the approach in the proof of Theorem \ref{thm:prob1}, since polarity does not work clearly between polynomials.
+However, even this case is not solved with uniqueness in the proof of Theorem \ref{thm:prob1} with this point of view, since polarity does not work clearly between polynomials.
 More precisely, if we try to construct a proof by taking duals in the proof in \cite{agjv}, we would need to take the polar of the ellipsoid $G_1(g)$, but the expression of the polynomial defining the polar ellipsoid in terms of $g$ is not clear.

-In the general case, the proof of the uniqueness in the solution seems to require some more convexity properties than the ones we assume, although we do not know any example for which the minimization point is not unique.
+In the general case, the uniqueness is not straightforwardly obtained (although we do not know any example for which the minimization point is not unique).
+It seems to us that the proof would require some more convexity properties than the ones we have obtained.